-CON Controlled Activity N-C Non-Complying Activity PERM Permitted Activity DIS Discretionary Activity RDIS Restricted discretionary Activity PRO Prohibited Activity N/A Performance standard not applicable in the part ticular subzone.
+CON Controlled Activity N-C Non-Complying Activity PERM Permitted Activity DIS Discretionary Activity RDIS Restricted discretionary Activity PRO Prohibited Activity

 Notes: Failure to comply with a standard will result in the need to obtain either a restricted discretionary or non complying resource consent, as specified in this table.
 Where failure to comply with a performance standard results in a restricted discretionary consent being required, the Council's discretion is restricted only to that or those standards that are not complied with.